 When designing an off-grid homestead, securing a reliable water supply is just as critical as generating electricity.
 For most rural properties, this means pumping water from a deep well.
+Traditionally, off-grid well pumps require massive battery banks and heavy-duty inverters to handle the massive surge of power required to start the pump's motor.

-In this guide, we will explain exactly how direct-drive solar pumps work, why you should store water instead of electricity, and how to size a system for your property.
-If you need help sizing the rest of your off-grid electrical system, be sure to use our Off-Grid Solar Calculator.
+By eliminating the batteries entirely, you can create one of the most efficient, cost-effective, and reliable ways to get water off-grid.
+In this guide, we will explain exactly how direct-drive solar pumps work, why storing water is superior to storing electricity, and how to size a system for your property.
+If you need help sizing the rest of your off-grid electrical system, be sure to use our WattSizing Calculator.

 How Direct-Drive Solar Well Pumps Work